 - Serve a dollop with prepared vegetables, like green beans, roasted cauliflower, potatoes or a grilled kebab

-- Generally speaking, it works well with Spanish and provincial French cuisine, and also on seafood, apparently
+- Generally speaking, aioli plays well with Spanish and provincial French cuisine, and also on seafood, apparently

 Please let me know how your aioli turns out in the comments!